 The exercise of some or all of our outstanding warrants could significantly dilute the ownership interests of our existing stockholders.
-As of December 31, 2009, we had outstanding warrants to purchase an aggregate of 12,271,946 shares of common stock, including (i) the warrant to purchase 300,000 shares of common stock issued to the underwriter of our December 2007 sale of common shares and warrants, (ii) the warrants to purchase 1,235,000 shares of common stock at an exercise price of \$2.00 per share issued pursuant to our January 2009 sale of common shares and warrants (which were all exercised and/or expired in March 2010), (iii) the warrants to purchase 1,235,000 shares of common stock at an exercise price of \$3.00 per share issued pursuant to our January 2009 sale of common shares and warrants, (iv) the warrants to purchase 1,235,000 shares of common stock at an exercise price of \$4.00 per share issued pursuant to our January 2009 sale of common shares and warrants, (v) the warrants to purchase 3,246,959 shares of common stock at an exercise price of \$1.80 per share issued pursuant to our January 2009 sale of common shares and warrants, (v) the warrants to purchase 3,246,959 shares of common stock underlying the Series I Warrants issued pursuant to our September 2009 private placement transaction, (vii) the warrants to purchase 3,246,959 shares of common stock underlying the Series II Warrants issued pursuant to our September 2009 private placement transaction, (vii) the warrants to purchase 3,246,959 shares of common stock underlying the Series II Warrants issued pursuant to our September 2009 private placement transaction, (vii) the warrants to purchase 1,235,000, and (viii) the warrants to purchase up to 2,380,942 shares of common stock underlying the Series II Warrants issued pursuant to our September 2009 private placement transaction (all of which automatically expired unexercise in January 2010), and (viii) the warrants to purchase 1,236,000 shares of common stock underlying the Series III Warrants
+As of December 31, 2009, we had outstanding warrants to purchase an aggregate of 12,271,946 shares of common stock, including (i) the warrant to purchase 300,000 shares of common stock issued to the underwriter of our December 2007 sale of common shares and warrants, (ii) the warrants to purchase 1,235,000 shares of common stock at an exercise price of \$2.00 per share issued pursuant to our January 2009 sale of common shares and warrants (which were all exercised and/or expired in March 2010), (iii) the warrants to purchase 1,235,000 per share issued pursuant to our January 2009 sale of common shares and warrants, (iv)&# 160;the warrants to purchase 1,235,000 per share issued pursuant to our January 2009 sale of common shares and warrants, (vi) the warrants to purchase 1,235,000 shares of common stock at an exercise price of \$1.80 per share issued to the underwriter of our January 2009 sale of common shares and warrants, (vi) the warrants to purchase 3,246,959 shares of common stock underlying the Series I Warrants issued pursuant to our September 2009 private placement transaction, (vii) the warrants to purchase up to 2,380,942 shares of common stock underlying the Series II Warrants issued pursuant to our September 2009 private placement transaction (all of which automatically expired unexercised in January 2010), and (viii) the warrants to purchase up to 2,380,942 shares of common stock underlying the Series II Warrants issued pursuant to our September 2009 private placement transaction (all of which automatically expired unexercised in February 2010).
+To the extent warrants are exercised, additional shares of common stock will be issued, and such issuance may dilute existing stockholders and increase the number of shares eligible for resale in the public market.
+Additionally, the issuance of up to 7,553,700 shares of common stock will be issued, and other awards outstandin